flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 - Clear local App data through Android settings
 - Uninstall the App
 - Reset or delete your Android Advertising ID through device settings
-- Use the Appâ€™s advertising privacy options when available
+- Use the App advertising privacy options when available
 - Control sharing by choosing whether to use the Android share function

 For privacy questions or requests, contact: